 The Harvard School of Public Health and Brigham and Women's Hospital offer a summer program in clinical effectiveness that is completed in three consecutive summers and is available to targeted individuals in two concentrations, Quantitative Methods and Clinical Effectiveness.

 The Postgraduate Education Program in Clinical and Translational Science increases the pipeline of clinical researchers through clearly articulated educational pathways across the T1-T4 spectrum.
 Understanding the fluid, bidirectional nature of clinical and translational research, the Postgraduate Education Program, in collaboration with Harvard-affiliated institutions, offers a full range of seminars, lectures, workshops, nanocourses, and courses to assist researchers in customizing their training throughout their careers.
 With a specific focus on fellows and junior faculty, the program:

-The Postgraduate Education Program works closely with the Undergraduate and Graduate Education Program in Clinical and Translational Science to enhance and integrate clinical and translational research education across the training spectrum from undergraduate to senior faculty, ensuring integrated career development and mentoring for all clinical and translational research trainees, and providing mentorship for junior faculty.
+The Postgraduate Education Program works to enhance and integrate clinical and translational research education across the training spectrum from undergraduate to senior faculty, ensuring integrated career development and mentoring for all clinical and translational research trainees, and providing mentorship for junior faculty.